Classrooms-Laboratory Emergency Guidelines

 Do not return to an evacuated building unless told to do so by College officials.

 Important: After evacuating the building, report to your designated Evacuation Assembly Point.
 Stay there until an accurate headcount has been taken.
-The Department Chair or designate will take attendance and assist in accounting for all building occupants.
+The instructor(s) or designate will take attendance and assist in accounting for all building occupants.

 Accounting for all students can be very difficult, particularly with a large class.
 However, consider using the class roster, head count, or have students acknowledge whether the students seated next to them are at the assembly point.
 Report any missing students to Campus Security.
 You must also account for persons with disabilities (see below).